25 August 2019 Hong Kong protest: Transport

 Tsuen Wan Station Exit A closed in response to protests.

 Tsuen Wan West Station closed in response to protests.

 Kwai Fong Station Exit E closed in response to the protests.

 Recreational facilities

-In response to the protests, the Leisure and Cultural Services Department announced on 24 August that several facilities would close early at 2 PM on 25 August.
+In response to the protests, the Leisure and Cultural Services Department announced on 24 August that several facilities would close early at 2 p.m. on 25 August.
 These included Tsuen Wan Park, Tsuen Wan Waterfront Park, Sha Tsui Road Playground Tennis Courts, Tsuen Wan Sports Centre, Yeung Uk Road Sports Centre, Wai Tsuen Sports Centre, Tsuen King Circuit Sports Centre, Tsuen Wan Town Hall and Tsuen Wan Public Library.

 Protesters

 In the aftermath of the protest, the intensified clashes between the police and the public led to the emergence of several radical organisations among the opposition demonstrators.
 One notable group, the "Dragon Slaying Brigade", was formally established during these clashes with the aim of creating an armed balance between the protesters and the police.
 These radical organisations later played a role in a number of significant cases involving firearms, ammunition and bombs.